kunal10713/Bash-scripting-learning-with-Examples-/Cut Commnd/README.md

     Charlie
     ```

-2. To extract the "age" and "city" fields (2nd and 3rd fields) from each line:
+2. To extract the "age" and "city" fields (2nd and 3rd fields) from each line.
+Default ouput delimter is ","

     ```bash
     cut -d ',' -f 2,3 sample.txt